MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemKindFilter.md

 ### filterWithKinds
 `+ (nullable instancetype)filterWithKinds:(nonnull NSArray<NSString*>*)kinds;`

+A new instance of this class filtered on kinds.

 #### Parameters
+* `kinds`

-* `kinds` An array of strings indicating the device kinds to filter for.
+ An array of strings indicating the device kinds to filter for.

 #### Returns
-A new instance of this class with the given type filter.
+Returns an MCDRemoteSystemKindFilter object filtered with kinds.

 ### initWithKinds
 `- (nullable instancetype)initWithKinds:(nonnull NSArray<NSString*>*)kinds;`

+A new instance of this class filtered on kinds.

 #### Parameters
+* `kinds`

-* `kinds` An array of strings indicating the device kinds to filter for.
+An array of strings indicating the device kinds to filter for.

 #### Returns
-A new instance of this class with the given type filter.
+Returns an MCDRemoteSystemKindFilter object initialized with kinds.